Open Data and Quantitative Techniques for Anthropology of Road Traffic: Introduction

 \section{Introduction}

 With computational techniques gaining popularity in anthropology, there is no lack of examples successfully mixing quantitative and qualitative approaches.
 Ethno-mining~\cite{anderson2009}, stitching~\cite{blok2014complementary}, blending~\cite{bornakke2018bigthick}, circular mixed methods~\cite{pretnar2019data}, or hybrid methodologies~\cite{cury2019hybrid} join the best of both (methodological) worlds into a single research framework for exploring human habits and practices.
-But could one do a predominantly quantitative anthropological research?
+However, could one do predominantly quantitative anthropological research?

-Anthropology has been, at least since Malinowski's~\cite{sredniawa1981anthropologist}, deeply intertwined with long periods spent with the people under research, \emph{i.e.}, fieldwork, and with a particular research technique called participant observation~\cite{spradley2016participant}.
+Anthropology has been, at least since Malinowski~\cite{sredniawa1981anthropologist}, deeply intertwined with long periods spent with the people under research, \emph{i.e.}, fieldwork, and with a particular research technique called participant observation~\cite{spradley2016participant}.
 The researcher participates in the community's daily life with a heightened awareness of social, cultural, economic, religious, and physical processes.
 Such participation results not only in detail-rich narratives called ethnographies but also in a lived, embodied experience~\cite{csordas1990embodiment}.
-The researcher in anthropology is often seen as a “research tool” - a medium that translates observations into a coherent and structured form.
+The researcher in anthropology is often seen as a ``research tool'' - a medium that translates observations into a coherent and structured form.

-Considering the recent pandemic and global lockdown, research that would answer anthropological questions yet not require immediate human contact could be the answer to the problem of limited social contact.
+Therefore, can one do anthropological research without immediate human contact but solely using semi-big data and computational techniques?
 To establish if such research is possible and how to conduct it, we analyzed a publicly available data set recording traffic frequencies on roads in Slovenia.
 We aimed to determine national driving patterns and outline Slovenian road traffic.
-While this sounds quite generic and un-anthropological, we argue that there is interesting and valuable information in traffic data showing how a nation drives, travels for tourism, which locations it prefers, what it does during the week and the weekend, and how do the nation’s habits change during the year.
-We corroborate these findings with archive data from newspapers on local festivities, road closures, and infrastructure changes.
+We argue that there is valuable information in traffic data showing how a nation drives, travels for tourism, which locations it prefers, what it does during the week and the weekend, and how the nation's habits change during the year.
+We corroborate these findings with newspaper archive data on local festivities, road closures, and infrastructure changes.